by Helen Kain | Oct 22, 2023 | Abbeys, Monasteries and Churches, Castles & Stately Houses, England, Home, Recent

 by Helen Kain | May 16, 2023 | Cathedral Tapestry, England, Home, Medieval (1066–1485)

-The hallmark of the Gothic era, the pointed arch, made its way from France to England just in time to rebuild the east end of Canterbury Cathedral after its devastating fire of 1174 (the second within a century).
-William of Sens, a Frenchman, was the chosen architect;...
+Previous post in the series: The Normans and Their Cathedrals The hallmark of the Gothic era, the pointed arch, made its way from France to England just in time to rebuild the east end of Canterbury Cathedral after its devastating fire of 1174 (the second within a...

 by Helen Kain | May 16, 2023 | Cathedral Tapestry, England, Home